 2. Foreplay and buildup

 One way to connect during sex is to create a buildup.
 Tease your partner throughout the day with naughty words, charged text messages or e-mails, whispers of sweet nothings and love, along with careful touches to get them emotionally connected before the physical act happens.
 Building up to the moment will make it feel more special when it finally happens.
+Emotions during sex run high and maintaining a connection can take the experience to a whole different level altogether.
+So the answer to the typical question – “how to be more sexually intimate with your wife?” lies in ample amounts of foreplay!

 3. Maintain eye contact

-This action can make you feel vulnerable with your partner, which then fosters feelings of love trust.
+This action can make you feel vulnerable with your partner, which then fosters feelings of love and trust.
 One study done by Kellerman, Lewis, and Laird revealed that couples who maintained eye-contact with one another reported heightened feelings of love, passion, and general affection toward their partners.

 3. Talk during intercourse